Quote of the Day

 I have been doing some metalwork lately that involves using units of “gauge”.
 You will find the term gauge used in the measurement of wire, metal thickness, and pipe bore diameter.
 This quaint, but confusing, measurement system is slowly falling out of favor (example, sheet metal thickness gauge).

 One area where I do not see gauge measurements going away is in the specification of shotgun bore diameters.
 I was talking to friends recently about their recent hunting adventures, and the subject of shotgun gauges came up.
-During this conversation, I mentioned that in my youth I hunted using my grandfather's 10 gauge shotgun – he called it his "goose gun".
+Being gun advocates, their conversations would often drift between the various types of firearms, hunting trips, getting gun permits, and so on – I find it all very interesting.
+During this conversation, I mentioned that in my youth I hunted using my grandfather’s 10 gauge shotgun – he called it his “goose gun”.
 I was surprised to hear that some folks consider the 10 gauge shotgun obsolete (example).
 Their arguments were based on old 10 gauge guns only supporting limited chamber pressures compared to newer 12 gauge shotguns.

 As we talked, I realized that I did not know how to convert between shotgun gauge and bore diameter.
 This post examines the derivation of a formula that relates shotgun gauge to bore diameter.